 top of page

-As a young professional, Ms. Feeney participated for two seasons in the San Francisco Opera’s Merola Program, sang Adele in the national tour of Die Fledermaus with the Western Opera Theatre, and was subsequently chosen for the San Francisco Opera’s prestigious Adler Fellowship.
-Ms. Feeney’s career with the San Francisco Opera includes more than 20 opera productions, with featured roles such as Gretel in Hansel and Gretel, Marzelline in Fidelio, Despina in Cosi fan Tutte, Amanda in Le Grande Macabre, and the creation of the role of Marguerite in the world-premiere of Earthrise.
+As a young professional, Ms. Feeney participated for two seasons in the San Francisco Opera’s Merola young artist training program, sang Adele in the national tour of Die Fledermaus with the Western Opera Theatre, and was subsequently chosen for the prestigious Adler Fellowship, serving as artist-in-residence.
+Ms. Feeney’s career with the San Francisco Opera includes more than 20 opera productions, with featured roles such as Gretel in Hansel and Gretel, Marzelline in Fidelio, Despina in Cosi fan Tutte, Amanda in Le Grande Macabre, and the creation of the role of Marguerite in the world-premiere of Earthrise by Pulitzer Prize winning composer Louis Spratlan.
 Additional opera credits include two seasons at The Spoleto Festival, USA (Diana in Iphegenie en Tauride and Papagena in Die Zauberflöte) and six productions with the Ohio Light Opera (including Franzi in Wienerblut and Mascha in Der Tapfere Soldat, recorded on the Newport Classics label).

-Ms. Feeney’s professional recital debut, Misunderstood Women: Matriarchs, Martyrs, and Mistresses of Metaphor, was for the San Francisco Opera’s Schwabacher series.
-An avid proponent of new music, she commissioned two world-premiere song cycles, Pashtun Songs by Bruce Rockwell, featuring anonymous love poems by Afghan women, and Miriam by David Daniel Feinsmith, set to verses from The Book of Exodus.
-Other recital engagements include 405 Schrader (San Francisco), International Street Cannibals (New York), Musica Reginae (New York), Nantucket Musical Arts Society, Nantucket Arts Council Downtown Celebrity Series, Nantucket Baroque Festival, The St. Croix Landmark Society, the Concord Conservatory of Music, the Nantucket Atheneum, and the Intermezzo Series at Spoleto Festival, USA.
+Ms. Feeney’s critically-acclaimed professional recital debut, Misunderstood Women: Matriarchs, Martyrs, and Mistresses of Metaphor, was for the San Francisco Opera’s Schwabacher series.
+An avid proponent of new music, she commissioned two world-premiere song cycles, Pashtun Songs by Bruce Rockwell, featuring anonymous love poems by Afghan women, and Miriam by David Daniel Feinsmith, set to verses from The Book of Exodus, a critically acclaimed performance noted for "considerable tonal heft" and "dramatic precision" (San Francisco Chronicle).
+Other recital engagements include 405 Schrader (San Francisco), International Street Cannibals (New York), Musica Reginae (New York), Nantucket Musical Arts Society, Nantucket Arts Council Downtown Celebrity Series, Nantucket Baroque Festival, The St. Croix Landmark Society, the Concord Conservatory of Music, the Nantucket Atheneum, and the Intermezzo Series at Spoleto Festival, USA, a performance praised for being "as good as it gets" by The Charleston Courier.

 A baroque specialist, Ms. Feeney has performed as a soloist in some of the world's most prestigious concert halls, including Carnegie Hall, Alice Tully Hall, Merkin Concert Hall, and the Herbst Theater in chamber music engagements with the St. Luke’s Chamber Ensemble (U.S. premiere of coloratura mezzo-soprano and contraltino arias by Mysliveček and Zelenka), the New Century Chamber Ensemble (Purcell’s The Fairy Queen), the Philharmonia Baroque Orchestra (Bach Magnificat and BWV 110), Eliogabalo in Cavalli’s Eliogabalo with Stony Brook Opera, and Agrippina in Handel’s Agrippina with The Mannes Camerata.
-Ms. Feeney is currently on the soloist roster of Boston Baroque and is an advisor for the Cambridge Chamber Ensemble.
+Ms. Feeney is currently on the soloist roster of Boston Baroque and The Rossini Club, Nantucket's premiere chamber music festival, and is an advisor for the Nantucket Arts Council and the Cambridge Chamber Ensemble.

 bottom of page